10 Cognitive Biases Brands Use to Influence Consumer Behaviour

 People tend to feel obliged to return favours or kindnesses.

-By providing valuable resources such as free downloads, samples or trials, brands can create a sense of indebtedness in their customers.
+By offering valuable resources like free downloads, samples, or trials, brands can foster a sense of reciprocity in their customers.
+This encourages customers to feel a desire to reciprocate, whether by buying, recommending or engaging further with the brand.

 6. Authority Bias